 What’s going on with energy prices this winter?

-That’s a question CUB wants answered, and we’re asking for your help.to the Federal Energy Regulatory Commission (FERC) to investigate the root causes behind this winter’s electric and natural gas price spikes.
+That’s a question CUB wants answered, and we’re asking for your help.
+Send a message to the Federal Energy Regulatory Commission (FERC) to investigate the root causes behind this winter’s electric and natural gas price spikes.

 Power and gas prices skyrocketed in January.
 While some of this phenomenon can be attributed to the frigid “polar vortex” temperatures, CUB wants to know if the energy industry did all it could to protect consumers from these unprecedented increases.